Rich with culture and history, Spain is a fabulous place to visit. And for many people, the idea of living in Spain seems like a dream come true.

 For starters, Spain’s low cost of living makes it more affordable than most Western European countries.
 For example, rent in London is 120% higher than in Barcelona.
 Compared to the U.S., rent in Spain is 45.28% lower.
 Even little things, like a bottle of imported beer, will cost you 73% more in London than it will in Barcelona.

 Another reason to head to this affordable western European country?
-Its universal healthcare coverage is one of the best in the world.
+Spain’s health care system is among the best rated in the world.

 The benefits don’t stop there.